Delayed-Onset Muscle Soreness (DOMS).

 Our muscles require minerals in the form of electrolytes in order to relax and contract appropriately.
 When a tense muscle is unresponsive to touch, like a rock, I immediately ask my clients about their mineral intake.

-In my practice, I find that the most commonly neglected minerals (aside from table salt) are calcium and magnesium.
-While it's possible to consume enough of these minerals through diet alone, it can be difficult without guidance, and most of my massage clients prefer to take a simple supplement.
+In my practice, I find that the most commonly neglected minerals are calcium and magnesium.
+While it's possible to consume enough of these minerals through diet alone, it can be difficult without consistent conscious effort, and most of my clients prefer to take a simple supplement.

 Maybe you didn't realize that you booked a deep pressure therapist, and they neglected to ask your preferred pressure.
 Maybe you considered the massage therapist the expert and didn't want to get in their way.
 Regardless of the cause, this is an alarmingly common cause of excessive muscle soreness!